opensafely-core/backend-server/README.md

 with limited network access.
 They are designed to run the [job-runner](https://github.com/opensafely-core/job-runner) process, which polls jobs.opensafely.org for work, and then runs the requested actions securely inside docker containers.
-It generally also handles the process for redaction, review and publication of outputs.
+It also handles the process for redaction, review and publication of outputs.

 Due to being deployed in different partner's environments, and us not always having full administrative control of that environment, each